ruediste/btrbck/README.md

 stream is in the set of synced streams or not.
 If no pattern matches, the stream is not included in the set of synced streams.

+## License

+    Copyright (C) 2014 Ruedi Steinmann

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Development
 The unit tests expect `/data/tmp` to reside on a btrfs file system.
 Due to a bug in `btrfs-tools`, the root of the file system has to be mounted directly.
 Subvolume mounts do not work for send/receive.